samuel-puschacher/spgpstrack/README.md

 # spGPStrack - LoRaWAN GPS Mapping

-This program is a LoRaWAN GPS Tracker for mapping purposes It is developed for Arduino Uno and Dragino Lora/GPS Shield
+This program is a LoRaWAN GPS Tracker for mapping purposes It is developed for Arduino Uno with Dragino Lora/GPS Shield and for ESP32 TTGO T-Beam (tested with T22_V07)
   - configured as ABP so that you can power up the device at locations where you do not have coverage
   - will transmit the location all x meters
   - you can choose the payload format between CayenneLPP and a manual Payload Decoder Function